 Tightening margins, reduced productivity and increased costs following COVID-19 mean many are forced to do more with less.

 The power lies in the knowledge you have about your vendors, who the strategic and top performing vendors are.
-Now is the time to strengthen those relationships and align on key objectives for the recovery period.
+Now is the time to strengthen those relationships and align on key business objectives for the recovery period.

 Again, do you and other internal stakeholders know who they are?